Security guard or private investigator licence (individuals)

 Your photo must be:

-Note: You can wear prescription glasses if your eyes are clearly visible and the lenses are free from glare.
-You cannot wear sunglasses.
+Glasses: You can wear prescription glasses if your eyes are clearly visible and there is no reflection or glare in the lenses.
+Sunglasses cannot be worn.

 Examples of unacceptable photos